platformbuilds/cosmolet/README.md

 # Cosmolet - BareMetal Kubernetes BGP Service Controller

+## Release Version: alpha
+Please note cosmolet needs extensive testing is not ready for production deployments yet.

-Cosmolet is a production-ready Kubernetes controller that automatically advertises LoadBalancer service IPs via BGP.
+Cosmolet is a Kubernetes controller that automatically advertises LoadBalancer service IPs via BGP.
 It runs as a privileged DaemonSet with direct FRR (Free Range Routing) integration to enable bare-metal Kubernetes clusters to announce service IPs to network infrastructure.

 ## 🚀 Features